How to Start Being a Minimalist? 9 Simple Steps to Start Living with Less

 5. Save, Then Spend

 What’s the first thought that comes to your mind when you receive your salary?
-That’s right, to pay the bills and to buy something.
+That’s right, to buy something and later to pay the bills.
 I’ve guessed it, right?

 When you turn the TV or the radio, you hear the same commercials, the same recurring script: “Buy more, pay later.”
 Personally, I don’t understand why people take small loans from the bank.
 Or loans in general.
-If you don’t have enough money to buy something, then this should be an alert that you shouldn’t buy it, not the opposite: to go into debt.
+If you don’t have enough money to buy something, then this should be an alert that you shouldn’t buy it, not the opposite.
 Being a minimalist doesn’t mean you don’t need money.
 Yes, you might need less money to sustain your living but it doesn’t mean that you won’t need them at all.

 Becoming a minimalist is not only about de-cluttering physical objects, but also about getting rid of time-wasting activities.
 Stop for a moment and evaluate how you spend your time through one full day.
 Grab a pen and a paper and start writing down everything you do from the moment you’re awake: “I opened my eyes and then I…” Share with yourself what follows.

-Once you have a detailed list of your daily activities, go through all of the points and ask yourself whether the activities you engage in add value to your life.
+Once you have a detailed list of your daily activities, go through all of the points and ask yourself whether these activities add value to your life.
 You will surely spot a lot of things that are only wasting your time and blocking you from reaching your true potential.
 Think about how you can stop doing these tasks and replace them with something more valuable, something you enjoy.

 A couple of years ago, I wasted whole days on doing nothing – sitting around and watching TV shows or hanging out with friends talking about girls and clubs.
 When someone called me I stopped all activities and I responded immediately.
 I thought that this is what good friends do, they are willing to go the extra mile for their buds.
 Generally, this is true.
 If your friends need you in an emergency situation, you should respond.
 However, “come with me to pick a new pair of jeans” is not considered a life-threatening situation.